oppia/oppia-android/Home.md

      2. Move to `opensource/oppia-android/`
      3. Run a script `bash scripts/setup.sh`

+If you find any error related to `cURL`, please set up `cURL` at your machine.
+For Linux, you can use `sudo apt install curl`.

    For Windows
      1. Install [Git Bash Command Line](https://gitforwindows.org/)
      2. Open gt bash command line
      3. Move to `opensource/oppia-android/`
      4. Run a script `bash scripts/setup.sh`

+If you find any error which says `java: command not found`, please check you have Java installed correctly in your machine and environment path variable is also set up.

 This will create a folder `opensource/oppia-android-tools`.
 This will set up `ktlint` executable file which is used to validate Kotlin's file formatting when sending a pull request.